spedison/exportDatabaseToExcel/readme.md

-# What is Project ?
+# What is this Project ?

 This application is created for extrat data from any jdbc database to Excel file with formated values.